 Is it just a "coincidence" that the Wolf Control Program provided for violations that were entirely separate from hunting and thus could not affect David and Jackie's business?
-Is it just another "coincidence" that David and/or Jackie Haeq never received a hearing or even notice of a hearing to contest the justification for the State's actions?
-Is it just "coincidence" that the prosecutor who failed to give David and/or Jackie any of the constitutionally quaranteed "ensemble" of due including notice of a hearing, notice of the justification for and/or forfeiture, opportunity to contest, seizure opportunity to bond, Scot Leaders, was "chastised" by the judge in a recent murder trial?
-Judge Card went on to say that in the nearly 14 years he had been a judge he had never seen so many discovery violations - finding it "shocking" - and reminded Leaders of the defendants constitutional right to a fair trial and that "this is not Iraq".
+Is it just "coincidence" that David and/or Jackie Haeq never another received a hearing or even notice of a hearing to contest the justification for the State's actions?
+Is it just "coincidence" that the prosecutor who failed to give David and/or Jackie any of the constitutionally quaranteed "ensemble" of due process including notice of a hearing, notice of the justification for and/or forfeiture, opportunity to seizure contest, and opportunity to bond, Scot Leaders, was "chastised" by the judge in a recent murder trial?
+Judge Card went on to say that in the nearly 14 years he had been a judge he had never seen so many discovery violations - finding it "shocking" - and reminded Leaders of the defendants constitutional right to a fair trial and that "this is not Irag".
 Is it just a "coincidence" prosecutor Leaders suborned known perjury from Trooper Gibbens to convict David of something he didn't do?

 Not one of the 3 informations filed in David's case gave any justification or indication whatsoever the State intended to forfeit property - not even citing a statute authorizing this.
-In the addition affidavits none of or warrants justification, authorization, or indication the State intended to forfeit property - all of which violate due process by not providing justification, authorization, or notice of the case for forfeiture.
-Again, Federal Rules of Criminal Procedure 7(c)(2) and 32.2(a) provide just some of the process that has been held due in order to comply with constitutional requirements.
+In addition none of the affidavits or warrants qave any justification, authorization, or indication the State intended to forfeit property - all of which violate due process by not providing justification, authorization, or notice of the case for forfeiture.
+Again, Federal Rules of Criminal Procedure 7(c)(2)and 32.2(a) provide just some of the process that has been held due in order to comply with constitutional requirements.